Peptostreptococcaceae: Gut microbiome

 Several members of the Peptostreptococcaceae are well known inhabitants of the digestive tract.

 Microbiome studies of animal feces have corroborated this.
 Notably, an unclassified group of Peptostreptococcaceae has been reported making up a significant portion of the microbial community in domestic cats, while other studies have not found a significant presence of Peptostreptococcaceae.
+Peptostreptococcaceae have been found to be enriched in the gut microbiota of blood drinking species such as vampire bats and the vampire ground finch.